strimzi/drain-cleaner/packaging/helm-charts/helm3/strimzi-drain-cleaner/README.md

 If the tools used by your Kubernetes cluster do not handle it well, you can switch the Drain Cleaner into a _legacy_ mode where the eviction requests will be allowed.
 To do so, you have to:
 * Edit the Drain Cleaner `Deployment` and set the `STRIMZI_DENY_EVICTION` environment variable to `false`.
-* Configure the `PodDisruptionBudgets` for Kafka and ZooKeeper to have `maxUnavailable` set to `0`.
+* Configure the `PodDisruptionBudgets` for the Kafka brokers and controllers to have `maxUnavailable` set to `0`.
-  You can configure this in the `Kafka` custom resource in `spec.kafka.template.podDisruptionBudget.maxUnavailable` and `spec.zookeeper.template.podDisruptionBudget.maxUnavailable`.
+  You can configure this in the `KafkaNodePool` custom resources in `spec.template.podDisruptionBudget.maxUnavailable`.

 Once running in the _legacy_ mode, the Drain Cleaner will still annotate the pods with the `strimzi.io/manual-rolling-update` annotation.
 But it will allow the eviction request.